 - Q. Name any three categories of Shapes in MS Word 2010.

 - Q. What do you mean by formatting a shape?

 - Q. What does Add Text option do?

 - O. What does Bevel do?

-- Q. What is ClipArt?

-- Q. Define Symbols.
+- Q. What is ClipArt? - Q. Define Symbols.

-After explaining the chapter, let the students do the course book exercises given on Pages 46, 47 and 48 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 48 and 49 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on Pages 47 and 48 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Brain Teaser activity given on Page 49.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 49 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Lab Session given on Page 49 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.

-Encourage the students to do Project Work A given at the end of the main course book.
+Encourage the students to do Project Work given at the end of the main course book.